lig/rapt/README.md

 ⚠️ **Warning**: This operation is destructive and cannot be undone.

 ## Tool Definition Schema

+**Note**: The schema below is for direct Kubernetes resource creation using `kubectl` or for understanding the underlying CRD structure.
+When using `rapt add`, you don't need to write YAML manually - the tool creates it for you.
+However, `rapt add` currently has limited support for defining tool arguments and help text.
+For complex tools with arguments, you may need to create the YAML file directly and apply it with `kubectl apply -f tool.yaml`.

 Tools are defined using Kubernetes Custom Resources with the following schema: